Get E-Book

 };

-A typed configuration object is application-owned data created from raw environment strings.
-The word "typed" here means the app has converted strings into the shapes it actually uses: number, boolean, enum string, URL object, duration, byte size, or whatever the domain requires.
+A typed config object is application-owned data created from raw environment strings.
+"Typed" here means the app has converted strings into the shapes it actually uses - number, boolean, enum string, URL object, duration, byte size, or whatever the domain needs.

-Schema validation libraries can automate this pattern, but this chapter only needs the boundary.
+Schema validation libraries can automate this pattern, but the split is the same.
 Raw environment values enter at startup.
 The app validates once.
-The rest of the code receives an object with application meanings.
+The rest of the code receives an object with application-level values.

 import assert from "node:assert/strict";